Touro University (New York): History

-Touro College was founded by Orthodox rabbi and academic sociologist Bernard Lander, who named it for Isaac Touro, an colonial America Orthodox rabbi, and his son Judah Touro, a businessman and philanthropist.
+Touro College was founded by Orthodox rabbi and academic sociologist Bernard Lander, who named it for Isaac Touro, a colonial America Orthodox rabbi, and his son Judah Touro, a businessman and philanthropist.

 Lander's aim was to provide education for Jewish people, combining professional courses with Torah studies.
 The college received its charter as a private, four-year liberal arts college from the Board of Regents of the State of New York in 1970, and opened its doors in 1971.
 In its first year it had thirty-five students, all men.
 A section for women was opened in 1974.
 The college was accredited by the Middle States Commission on Higher Education in 1976; accreditation was reaffirmed in 2015.

 In the 1970s, the school enrolled into its adult-education program large numbers of old people, among them many of whom could neither read nor write English.
 Federal and state authorities subsequently investigated the school, since they believed that this was being done mainly to obtain grants for tuition.

 In the early eighties the college expanded to include schools of law, education, social work, osteopathic medicine, pharmacy, and dentistry.

 In 2007, at least two school employees were found in an internal college audit to have accepted bribes to change grades and provide fake degrees.
 They were handed over for prosecution by the college, and were subsequently convicted and imprisoned.

 Lander remained president until his death in 2010, and was succeeded by Alan Kadish.

 At the end of 2021, the college signed a lease for 243305 ft2 at the 3 Times Square building in New York City.
 The goal was to consolidate many of the college's schools, currently divided among at least 35 separate locations servicing 19,000 enrolled students, into a central Manhattan campus.

 On February 20, 2022, Touro College announced that the NYS Board of Regents had granted a request to rename the college to Touro University.